Schedule 1 Narcotics List

 The Department of Justice classifies certain drugs as schedule 1 narcotics.

-Narcotics are opioids that the DEA limits access to.1 According to the DEA, narcotics include “opium, opium derivatives, and their semi-synthetic substitutes.”
-1
+Narcotics are opioids of which the DEA limits access.1 According to the DEA, narcotics include “opium, opium derivatives, and their semi-synthetic substitutes.”1

 The Schedule 1 controlled substance list serves as the highest tier of the DEA’s scheduling system.
 A Schedule 1 drug has a “high potential for misuse” and “no currently accepted medical use in treatment in the United States.”1